-Objectives Project Name Project Location Indicator Annual Target 2013/2014 2014/2015 2015/2016 Funding Source To Construct a Substation Construction of Duma Sub Station Ward 01, 02 & 03 Number of households with the provision of uninterupted electricity supply 4500 households with access to electricity R 1 900 000 R 2 000 000 R 12 000 000 INEP To Upgrade the Substation Upgrade of Mashishing sub station Mashishing (Ward 01, 02 & 03) Number of households with the provision of uninterupted electricity 500 househols with access to electricity - R 2 000 000 R 1 000 000 TCLM To Upgrade the Substation Upgrade of Rooidraai sub station Rooidraai (Ward 12) Number of households with the provision of uninterupted electricity 1400 househols with access to electricity - R 1 000 000 R 1 000 000 TCLM/D oE To Upgrade the Substation Upgrade 11 KV Overhead lines All Wards Number of households with the provision of uninterupted electricity supply 5000 households with access to electricity - R 6 000 000 R 8 000 000 TCLM Refurbishme nt of electricity network General Electricity Refurbishment Lydenburg (Ward 12, 14), Sabie (Ward 06/07) and Graskop (Ward 10) Number of households with the provision of uninterupted electricity 1800 households with access to electricity - R 7 000 000 R 9 000 000 TCLM To Upgrade the Substation Upgrade for NMD for Mashishing, Sabie and Lydenburg (Ward 12, 14), Sabie (Ward 06/07) and Number of households with the provision of 4300 households with access to electricity - - TCLM
+To provide sewer house connections Reduce risk of manhole to the public Provide Sanitation Sewer household connections Provision of concrete manhole covers Thaba Chweu Rural Sanitation Project (Phase 2).
+Lydenburg (Ward 12 & 14) Sabie (Ward 06/07) and Graskop (Ward 10) All Wards Ward 05, 08, 09 & 13 Number of households connected Number of manhole replaced Number of households with sanitation Rural Villages 2500 households with access to sanitation.
+50 manholes 2777 households with access to sanitation. - - - TCLM TCLM MIG 4.Electricity in TCLM R 6 124 541 Dudget 4.
+Electricity Objectives Project Name Project Location Indicator Annual Target 2013/2014 Budget 2014/2015 2015/2016 Funding Source To Construct a Substation Construction of Duma Sub Station Ward 01, 02 & 03 Number of households with the provision of uninterupted electricity supply 4500 households with access to electricity R 1 900 000 INEP To Upgrade the Substation Upgrade of Mashishing sub station Mashishing (Ward 01, 02 & 03) Number of households with the provision of uninterupted electricity 500 househols with access to electricity - - - TCLM To Upgrade the Substation Upgrade of Rooidraai sub station Rooidraai (Ward 12) Number of households with the provision of uninterupted electricity 1400 househols with access to electricity - - - TCLM/D oE To Upgrade the Upgrade 11 KV Overhead lines All Wards Number of households 5000 households - - - TCLM

+Substation with the provision of uninterupted electricity supply with access to electricity Refurbishme nt of electricity network General Electricity Refurbishment Lydenburg (Ward 12, 14), Sabie (Ward 06/07) and Graskop (Ward 10) Number of households with the provision of uninterupted electricity 1800 households with access to electricity - - - TCLM To Upgrade the Substation Upgrade for NMD for Mashishing, Sabie and Graskop Lydenburg (Ward 12, 14), Sabie (Ward 06/07) and Graskop (Ward 10) Number of households with the provision of uninterupted electricity 4300 households with access to electricity - - - TCLM To increase visibility at night Highmast Lights in Various Areas (Draaikraal, Shaga, Matibidi, Leroro&Moreme la Draaikraal Shaga (Ward 05) Matibidi Leroro & Moremela (Ward 08 & 09) Number of villages with Highmast lights 3500 households with access visibility R 3 360 834 MIG